 2.3.003 5 year carryback for net operating losses attributable to farming

-Description: Current law provides a 5 year carryback period for losses related to estimated future reclamation and closing costs for mining and solid waste disposal sites.
+Description: Current law provides a 5 year carryback period for losses related to farming.
+The normal carryback period for losses is two years.

 2.3.004 Special rules for mining reclamation reserves